ddoodev/guide/docs/advanced-guide/internal-utilities/snowflakes.md

 # Discordoo Snowflakes
-DiscordooSnowflake is a custom twitter snowflake.
+DiscordooSnowflake is a modified version of Twitter Snowflake.

 ## Why we use snowflakes
 We decided to use snowflake as a way to identify sharding instances and as a way to identify interprocess messages.
-Every time one sharding instance sends a message to the sharding manager or vice versa, a DiscordooSnowflake is created.
+Every time a sharding instance sends a message to sharding manager or vice-versa, a DiscordooSnowflake is created.
-Since interprocess interaction is reduced only to sending and receiving events, we can't just send a message and get a response.
+Since interprocess interaction is limited to sending and receiving events, we can't just send a message and get a response.
 We must somehow understand that this response was exactly to our request.
 That's why each message is assigned a unique identifier in the form of DiscordooSnowflake.
 With this unique identifier, we can understand that the response was exactly for us.